 Federal, State, and City Level Announcements

 Heed the advice and warnings of these entities.
 Your safety is our goal.
 If announcements from these or related entities affect your event, adjust accordingly and do so with the confidence that you are doing the right thing.
 If you must cancel an event, no sanctions will be brought against you by US Chess because the situation is not in your control.

-In recognition of the difficult situation tournament organizers find themselves in, we are suspending a few rules through the end of March.
-The rules that are suspended will be suspended on a month-by-month basis via an announcement on our website.
+In recognition of the difficult situation tournament organizers find themselves in, we are suspending a few rules on a month-by-month basis.
 These suspensions are specifically to help organizers and to show US Chess supports its organizers because without them events would not happen:

 Rule 1B1 is not suspended, but remember it

 First, we are pointing out rule 1B1 on page 2 of US Chess Federation’s Official Rules of Chess.
 Thus, most rules can be changed before round one.
 If you do need to change a rule because your event has been affected somehow, please do so before round one.

 We are suspending rules 1B2 and 26B through the end of March.
 We understand it is impractical to know how an event may be affected if the government does not ban larger gatherings, but the public is still expressing uneasiness.
 We understand people who advertised their event months ago have no control over the current events, either.